Universality of pseudoentropy for deformed spheres in dS/CFT

 Conversely, in even dimensions, the situation is more subtle due to the presence of both the logarithmic divergence and the finite piece, each carrying universal information.
 In these dimensions, we find that the contributions from $\Sigma_A^{(\text t)}$ and $\Sigma_A^{(\text s)}$, respectively read \begin{widetext}

 \end{widetext} where we do not include nonuniversal finite terms that can be polluted by a redefinition of $\delta$.

 Interestingly, in both even and odd dimensions, we find: i) real, finite contributions from both timelike and spacelike parts of the RT surface---in contrast with the undeformed case, where the finite piece comes only from the spacelike section, ii) parity-dependent terms with opposite signs.
 Thus, upon combining Eqs.~\eqref{eq:Stodd} and \eqref{eq:Ssodd} in odd dimensions, and Eqs.~\eqref{eq:Steven} and \eqref{eq:Sseven} in even dimensions, these terms cancel exactly, yielding the universal contributions given in \eqref{eq:Sdef1} and \eqref{eq:Sdef2}.
-In the latter expressions, we identify the coefficient of the two-point stress-energy tensor for CFTs dual to Einstein-dS gravity as
+In the latter expressions, we identify a coefficient